Close your eyes and imagine a nature-rich place.

 Choosing our tools with the environment in mind

 Choosing to collect and dispose of our own waste

 Collecting and properly disposing of litter we find

 Supporting efforts of others to reduce the harm of pollution in the areas we live and visit.
-You can find examples of these below.

-Choose supplies with the Environment in Mind
+Choose Supplies with the Environment in Mind

 Do you use a pencil?